-- 3 - Strand 2: assessed essay (4,000 words);

-- Strand 3: examination (3500 words, take-home); - Strand 4: assessed essay (3,000 words) (60%), presentation (20%), 2x15-minute class tests (10% each); - Strand 6: dissertation (10,000 words).
+- Strand 2: assessed essay (4,000 words): - Strand 3: examination (3500 words, take-home); - Strand 4: assessed essay (3,000 words) (60%), presentation (20%), 2x15-minute class tests (10% each): - Strand 6: dissertation (10,000 words).

 All assessment have a maximum 5% tolerance upwards (excluding footnotes).
 If any assessment is over-length, the final over-length section will not be read.
-Dissertations should not be longer than 10,000 words, with a 5% tolerance upwards (ie.500 words) maximum (excluding appendices and bibliography).
+Dissertations should not be longer than 10,000 words, with a 5% tolerance upwards (ie.500 words)

+maximum (excluding appendices and bibliography).
 If a dissertation is over-length, the final over-length section will not be read and the dissertation will not be eligible for a distinction.

-- 4 Assessments are expected to be fully referenced, and this will be taken into account in marking.
+- Assessments are expected to be fully referenced, and this will be taken into account in marking.
 Deadlines are absolute except where there is a specific documented case (normally medical): in these instances extensions may be granted in consultation with the Chair of Examiners and on presentation of the relevant evidence certificates.
 There is an immediate penalty of 5% reduction for a day late (which means the weekend and submission on Monday, if the submission day falls on a Friday), and 1% additional penalty per weekday up to a maximum 15%.
 If a student has a technical computer problem, s/he must present evidence in the form of a confirmation from the IT Manager that this was the case. - 5 The dates for submitting assessments are normally:

-Strand 2 essay: end of the Spring Term Strand 3 Take-home examination: mid-Spring Term Strand 4 essay, presentation and tests: mid-Spring term and beginning of the Summer Term Dissertation: Friday of week 8 in the Summer Term.
+Strand 2 essay: end of the Spring Term

+Strand 3 Take-home examination: mid-Spring Term

+Strand 4 essay, presentation and tests: mid-Spring term and beginning of the

+Summer Term

+Dissertation: Friday of week 8 in the Summer Term.

-- 6 The marking scheme has the minimum pass levels for each level of award: 50% Pass;
+The marking scheme has the minimum pass levels for each level of award:

+50% - Pass;

-- 65% Merit;
+65% - Merit;

-- 70% Distinction;

-- 80% High Distinction.
+70% - Distinction.

-- 7 The final degree classification is calculated in the following proportions:
+7 The final degree classification is calculated in the following proportions:

 Strand Assessed component Weighting %

 2 4,000-word essay 20

 3 Take-home examination 20

-4 3,000-word essay (60%), presentation 20

-(20%), 2x15-minute class tests (10%
+4 3,000-word essay (60%), presentation (20%), 2x15-minute class tests (10% each) 20

-each)

 6 Dissertation 40

 Total 100

 Candidates who achieve an overall mark of at least 50% will be awarded a PASS.
-Candidates who achieve an overall mark of at least 60% will be awarded a MERIT.
+Candidates who achieve an overall mark of at least 65% will be awarded a MERIT.
 Candidates who achieve an overall mark of at least 70% will be awarded a DISTINCTION.
-Candidates who achieve an overall mark of at least 80% will be awarded a HIGH DISTINCTION.